 Cortisol or stress hormone make you produce excess oil in your skin.
 Stress in the short term might be gold to meet your deadlines but long-term stress can result in increased cortisol levels which will give you more acne

 Insulin - Scientists have found that more insulin means more acne.
-Insulin hugely increases your sebum production, actually a lot more than testosterone.
+Insulin spikes lead to over-keratinization, which means more dead skin cells, they stick to the surface and block pores.
+Also Insulin hugely increases your sebum production, actually a lot more than testosterone.
 Studies on diet and acne have found that low sugar and low GI diets reduce or even completely eradicate acne.
-So What your blood sugar levels.
-And to Be on the safe side take low glycemic index diet.
+So What are your blood sugar levels?
+Do they fluctucate?
+So to Be on the safe side take low glycemic index diet.

 Genes to some extent determine sebum production level and how skin responds to hormonal changes, stress, and inflammation.
 But there is no such thing as Acne Gene.
 So don't blame your genes but start working on things you can control like stress and hormones.